This crockpot turkey chili with butternut squash is the perfect cozy fall meal.

 - 2 cups chicken stock or broth

 - 2 tablespoons chili powder

 - 1 package frozen butternut squash cubes about 12 ounces

 - corn chips

 - Begin by cooking your ground turkey in a skillet over medium heat until it is thoroughly browned.
 Drain any fat from the meat.

 - Spray your crockpot or slow cooker with non-stick spray.

-- Add the diced onion, garlic, and turkey to your crockpot.
+- Add the diced onion, celery, garlic, and turkey to your crockpot.

 - Rinse and drain the beans and then also add them.